Occupational Therapy Program (MSOT Degree)

 MSOT Fact Sheet

-Offered through the Frances M. Maguire School of Nursing and Health Professions, the Department of Occupational Science and Occupational Therapy joins a well-established group of programs and offers many program highlights, including:
+Offered through the Frances M. Maguire College of Nursing and Health Professions, the Department of Occupational Science and Occupational Therapy features many program highlights:

 • Program philosophy that is consistent with the core values of higher education within the Mercy tradition